 Competency and Behavioral Interviewing Skills

-This Development Day will allow your managers to learn and practise Competency and Behavioral Based Interviewing Skills, which are proven to be highly effective instead of the worn-out standard questions which candidates can easily print off the internet and practice.
+This Development Module will allow your managers to learn and practise Competency and Behavioral Based Interviewing Skills, which are proven to be highly effective instead of the worn-out standard questions which candidates can easily print off the internet and practice.

 In a recent survey by a UK based Consultancy, a staggering 80% of companies questioned said they only used a standard interview as their preferred method of identifying talent.
 Standard Interviews are proven to be only 0.
 07 reliable, with structured Interviews 0.23 reliable.
 According to one prominent US CEO, after only conducting interviews to employ new recruits he found that 46% of the new hires failed within 18 months and only 19% were totally successful in their roles!

 Most companies measure employee turnover and, in some industries (retail, customer service, hospitality), turnover rates of 30-40% are common and sometimes even accepted.
 Many studies show that the total cost of losing an employee can range from tens of thousands or 40% of their annual salary.

 Training your managers to use Competency and Behavioral Based Interviewing can lead to getting the right people in to the right jobs.
 The real "total cost" of losing an employee is:

 - Cost of hiring a new person (advertising, interviewing, screening, hiring)

 - Cost of onboarding a new person (training, management time)

 - Lost productivity (a new person may take 1-2 years to reach the productivity of an existing person)

 - Lost engagement (other employees who see high turnover disengage and lose productivity)